1971–72 Arsenal F.C. season: Season summary

 Arsenal featured in the European Cup for the first time, reaching the quarterfinals.
 Ball joined the team too late to be eligible for Arsenal's quarterfinal matchup.
 After beating Stroemsgodset 3-1 in their first game and 4-0 at home in the next, Arsenal faced Grasshopper Club Zurich, winning 5-0 on aggregate.
 Arsenal faced European Cup holders Ajax in the quarterfinals, playing against Johan Cruyff and other great young players.
 They lost 2-1 away, meaning a 1-0 victory at home would take Arsenal to the semifinals.
 Instead, Arsenal lost 1-0 thanks to a George Graham own goal.

 New signing Ball was especially influential in Arsenal's FA Cup run.
 Facing Swindon in the third round, Ball provided first a goal and assist to help Arsenal ease past their opponents.
 Arsenal then muddled 2-1 away past Fourth Division Reading.
 Derby County in the fifth round took three games.
 The first was a 2-2 tie away at the Baseball Ground in which George netted twice, the field described as a "bog" and the game extremely tough.
 Then, the two teams tied 0-0 at Highbury.
 Arsenal won the second replay with a goal from Kennedy.
 In the quarterfinals, Arsenal faced Orient and beat them 1-0 away.

 Arsenal's semifinal opponents were again Stoke City, with Arsenal fielding nearly an unchanged side from the same game the year before.
 Ball was included in place of Kennedy, all other starters from the previous season remained.
 After Armstrong opened the scoring, Arsenal's goalkeeper Bob Wilson was injured but left on the field.
 A mistake from Simpson trying to protect his goalkeeper led to an own goal and a tie.
 Wilson was pulled off the field for Kennedy, and Radford took to the goal to help his team stay in the Cup.
-Arsenal beat Stoke in the replay with goals from George and Radford, and faced Leeds United in the final.
+With reserve keeper Geoff Barnett now in goal, Arsenal beat Stoke in the replay with goals from George and Radford, and faced Leeds United in the final.
 It was a tough match at Wembley, in front of the Queen and Prince Philip.
 Arsenal were outplayed and lost due to a headed goal from Allan Clarke.